hotosm/fAIr/docs/overview/how-it-works.md

 ![Developers build models, mappers use them, and advanced users retrain and republish local versions.](../assets/flyer/user-bases.png)

-The three roles that meet fAIr at this loop are described in [Who uses it](who-uses-it.md).
+The three roles that meet fAIr at this loop are described in [User bases](who-uses-it.md).

 ## The data pipeline